 6. Your efforts as a couple help to rebuild trust in a relationship

 Work together as a team.
 Plan together.
 Discuss.
 Brainstorm.
 Attend counselling together.
 Decide not to be mean to each other, stay away from blaming and if you feel angry try to focus on other things to avoid the fight.
 You can sit down your partner later and tell him or her about your feelings.

 7. Address the ‘reason’ why you got married

 Both the individuals in the relationship must take their mind back to why they agreed to marry each other.
 Think of the good things and the positives.
 No point mulling over the negatives of each other.

-And so the couple must treat it as a new relationship.
+To rebuild trust in a relationship and come back together after a break-up the couple must treat it as a new relationship.
 It has changed due to whatever tore them apart (the affair/the differences/the in-law issues).
 It will never be what it was.
-But from our experience in years of counselling couples, we see that is can be a sounder and stronger relationship.
+But from our experience in years of counselling couples, we see that it can be a sounder and stronger relationship.
 One that has weathered the storm.

-10. List the strengths and weaknesses of your relationship
+10. List the strengths and weaknesses to build trust in your relationship

 Focus and celebrate the strengths (how you enjoy each other’s humour/how they respect your parents/how your partner always stands up for you) and work hard on removing the weaknesses (losing temper soon/saying bitter things to be regretted later/not spending time with children.. and so on).